edisonpapers/lathrops-notes/3/README.md

 # C Notes

 Edison wrote these notes in pen on seven pages that he marked “1C,” “2C,” etc. The text below appears in that order.
-Some text is obscured by other writing, and some words are crossed out and corrected above.
-Some paragraphs are followed by a dividing mark.
+- Some text is obscured by other writing, and some words are crossed out and corrected above.
+- Some paragraphs are followed by a dividing mark.

+ The editors have arranged the text in the way that seems to provide the greatest internal coherence, starting with the items that Edison numbered.
+This page sequence differs from that created earlier by an archivist.
+To see more information about the notes, hover over underlined words or letters in the transcript on the left.

 ## 1C
 .ve-media https://edisondigital.rutgers.edu/iiif/2/PA3003/manifest seq="1" right